During your trip to the Cuyabeno jungle you have the opportunity to meet the Kichwa community - one of the Jungle communities in the Cuyabeno reserve.

 The Kichwa indigenous community is the most populous ethnic group in the Ecuadorian Amazon region and the primary ethnicity of the locals in the area around La Selva.
-The Kichwa people in the Amazon tend to be farmers and complement their daily food with traditional hunting practices and food purchased from outside markets.
-They are experts in the use of medicinal plants and fruit trees along with the planting and harvesting of yucca, bananas, coffee and cacao.
+The Kichwa people in the Amazon tend to be farmers and complement their daily food with traditional hunting practices.
+They also purchase food from outside markets.
+They are experts in the use of medicinal plants and fruit trees along with the planting and harvesting of yucca, bananas, coffee, and cacao.

-I had the opportunity to meet 2 families during my jungle trip, one of them built a bird watching tower in the middle of the jungle to have the opportunity to observe beautiful species of birds, like the Harpy Eagle.
+I had the opportunity to meet two families during my jungle trip.
+One of them built a bird-watching tower in the middle of the jungle to have the opportunity to observe beautiful species of birds, like the Harpy Eagle.

 Written by: Manon Renaux